Voluntary work in Romania

-Bucharest: This is Romania’s capital, the 6% largest city in the EU and the centre of everything cultural and financial.
-Bucharest has had a long and very interesting history, which has most recently seen it be affected by two world wars and commuist occupation.
+Bucharest: This is Romania’s capital, the 6% largest city in the EU and the center of everything cultural and financial.
+Bucharest has had a long and very interesting history, which has most recently seen it be affected by two world wars and communist occupation.
 Today, the city is highly flourishing with incredible architecture, a drive for economic development and one of the most important hubs of activity in all of Eastern Europe.
 Those who are interested in voluntary work in Romania will find plenty of opportunities in the nation’s capital.

 Another popular location for volunteering in Romania is the medieval city of Brasov.
-The city is centered in the infamous province of Transylvania, featuring a preserved historical centre which also benefits from a beautiful countryside.
+The city is centered in the infamous province of Transylvania, featuring a preserved historical center which also benefits from a beautiful countryside.
 Other potential cities to find voluntary work in Romania can include Cluj-Napoca, Oradea and Sinaia, all smaller cities with more unique characteristics in medieval forms.

-Volunteering in Romania
+Volunteering projects in Romania

 Romania is also interested in volunteers within community development.
 Although the country is developing in every way, there is of course still sectors who face significant infrastructure challenges.
 There are many volunteer opportunities within construction, healthcare and youth development, which can all be rewarding voluntary projects.